 Many individuals have chosen to run their small businesses from their homes.
 This is especially true since the pandemic hit in 2020.
 There are advantages and disadvantages to using your home as your workplace.
-Among the advantages is the ability to deduct some of the expenses of a home office on your business taxes.
+Among the advantages are the tax deductions for home-based businesses.

 Exclusive Use for Your Business

-Before we go into the possible tax deductions allowed, you need to know what qualifies you to claim your home as your business location.
+Before we go into the possible tax deductions for home-based businesses, you need to know what qualifies you to claim your home as your business location.
 This is defined by the IRS as the exclusive use test.

 To legally deduct expenses for the use of your home, you must regularly use a portion of your residential property as: